-Montserrat is a famous mountain about an hour northwest of Barcelona, Spain that gives visitors the chance to escape the city.
-A popular day trip from Barcelona, Montserrat has over a dozen hiking trails ranging from easy 2-mile hikes to hard 10-mile hikes.
+Montserrat is a famous mountain about an hour northwest of Barcelona that gives visitors the chance to escape the city.
+A popular day trip from Barcelona, Montserrat has over a dozen hiking trails ranging from easy two-mile hikes to hard ten-mile hikes.

 Montserrat at a Glance

-📍Location: Montserrat is a mountain that’s ~40 miles northwest (approximately a 1 hour drive) from Barcelona and should not to be confused with Montserrat the Caribbean island.
+Montserrat is a mountain that’s about 40 miles northwest of Barcelona and should not be confused with Montserrat the Caribbean island.

-💰 Cost: Montserrat doesn’t have an entrance fee, but some of the attractions, like the museums, have one and there are parking fees.
-There’s no entrance fee to access the Montserrat hiking trails, so you’ll only have to account for transportation or tour costs, if you decide to do one.
+There’s no entrance fee to access the Montserrat hiking trails, so you’ll only have to account for transportation and any tour or attraction costs (if you decide to do one).